Yum China (YUMC)

 Number of Restaurants

-Yum China operated 17,514 locations in the latest quarter.
-It has opened new restaurants at a rapid clip over the last two years, averaging 12% annual growth, much faster than the broader restaurant sector.
+Yum China sported 18,101 locations in the latest quarter.
+Over the last two years, it has opened new restaurants at a rapid clip by averaging 11.7% annual growth, among the fastest in the restaurant sector.

 When a chain opens new restaurants, it usually means it’s investing for growth because there’s healthy demand for its meals and there are markets where its concepts have few or no locations.